This post may contain affiliate or referral links which means we may earn a sales commission. Please see our full affiliate disclosure here.

 Putting your DIY cat garden together

-After filling the pot with dirt, take the plants out of their small pots and play with the placement of them until you are happy, then plant them in a big pot.
+After filling the pot with dirt, take the plants out of their small pots and play with their placement of them until you are happy, then plant them in a big pot.

 *Note: Don’t confuse Italian or curly parsley with spring parsley which is toxic to cats.
 Parsley in large doses could give your cat a bellyache so if your cats are eating too much of it, remove it and make some spaghetti sauce instead.